 Most camping trips are to state parks or similar campgrounds where the sites must be reserved in advance and paid for by the organizer.
 This can be up to $300.
 Other costs include firewood.
 We split this cost among all campers by charging in advance from everyone who camps for either one or both nights.

 Check the event description (you did read it all, didn't you?) or ask the organizer what to do for the specific trip.
 Please help HATs maintain our good relationship with campgrounds by paying at the earliest opportunity.

 Arriving at camp

 Read the event page for specifics for the trip.

 Camping usually means staying in numbered sites.
-The numbers will usually be posted to the event page and/or in the comments.
+The numbers will be posted to the event page and/or in the comments.
 Or tell the park the organizers name.
 When you arrive at the park, check in at the headquarters and pay the personal entry fee and the excess vehicle fee if asked to.
 Make sure to note your license plate number for the check in.

 Drive to the campground and set up in the site your camp.

 Parking is often crowded at camp.
 Parking off the driveway is never allowed at parks and can result in a fine.
 If you can't find parking at your assigned site, set up camp and move the car to the overflow parking.
-The organizer usually knows where the overflow area is.
+The organizer knows where the overflow area is.